alx3apps/jgit-buildnumber/README.md

 License information
 -------------------

-You can use any code from this project under terms of [Apache License](http://www.apache.org/licenses/LICENSE-2.0).
+You can use any code from this project under terms of [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).